COPYRIGHT © 2003-2020 PLAY BY EAR

 You may offset your makeup lesson credit(s) with a validity period of 1 year.

 Yes, you may.
 In such event, there are 2 possible approaches.
-The first is to treat it as a “suspension” or temporary “termination” of classes, where you are required to give a 4 weeks’ notice.
+The first is to treat it as a “suspension” or temporary “termination” of classes, where you are required to give a 4 weeks’ notice (for peak hour students).
 Upon suspension, you will not be required to pay fees for the months that you are away.
 You also will not accumulate any recuperation lessons.
 However, by doing so, your regular lesson time slot will be made available to other students.
 If you wish for us to reserve the time slot for you, you may choose the second approach, which is to pay the full fees as usual, and then postpone the lessons that you will be missing.
 In this event, you will accumulate a lot of recuperation lessons (which we strongly discourage).

 The school only accepts cash payments or payment via NETS.
 We do not accept credit cards.

 Each private teaching studio is built to create a conducive learning environment.
 Every studio is equipped with a Yamaha Clavinova (Digital Piano).
 Lessons are 45 minutes each, and are conducted by your very own personal instructor.
 The instructor will teach you improvisation techniques and skills during the lesson, which can be applied to your choice of pop songs.

 No, we do not.
 All our classes are currently conducted in the school’s premises.
 Our school environment is conducive for learning, and each classroom is equipped with a high-tech digital piano and writing materials.
 Our instructors have easy access to our song library when they conduct lessons in the school.
 We do provide ZOOM / Skype lessons though.

 You may suspend your lessons for as long as you wish, as we will never “force” or “pressure” you to return.
 We understand that working adults can be busy and have many responsibilities.
 When you do resume classes, the administrative charges are waived.